- Children & Families

 - On My Way Pre-K

-When a family calls in need of child care, the Referral Specialist will describe the types of care available and discuss which types of care are most appropriate for the family's needs.
-Quality child care can happen in any setting and no one type of care is the "right" choice for your child.
+When a family calls in need of child care, our team of Family Engagement Specialists work closely with them to describe the different types of care available and help discover what programs are most appropriate for the family's needs.
+Quality child care can happen in any setting and it is the choice of the parent as to which type of care is the right fit for their children and family.
 Types of care include:

 is legal, unlicensed care being provided in a residential setting.
 Exempt family child care providers may care for five or fewer children in addition to any children related to the provider.
 If an exempt family child care provider wishes to care for families who receive assistance in paying for child care through the CCDF voucher program, they must meet the Health & Safety Standards.
 Health & Safety Standards include, but are not limited to: criminal history checks, drug testing, First Aid/CPR training, fire safety, safe storage of toxic substances, supervision policy, tobacco/substance abuse policy, and a check of the State Central Registry of Abuse and Neglect.

 In order to apply for the CCDF Provider Eligibility Standards contact The Consulting Consortium (TCC) at 317-638-7095.

 refer to licensed care provided in a residential setting.
 Licensed child care providers may care for 12 or fewer children at any one time on the premises.
 Child/staff ratios for a licensed child care home are:

 A Licensed Family Child Care Home that has been licensed for at least one (1) year with no inspection or compliance violations may apply for a "Class II" license.
 A Class II license enables the home to care for up to 16 children at any one time.
 Child/staff ratios do not change with a Class II license.

 A Licensed Family Child Care Home may also care for three or fewer school age children, who would not be included in the licensed capacity, if certain requirements are met.